-In my next blog “When the going gets tough – helping bright kids with simple tools to overcome fear of imperfection/failing– Learning to learn PART 2” I will guide you step by step though e.g. how to support your bright child to get over their emotional resistance towards their homework, or if you are home educating, getting your child to step outside their comfort zone.
+In my next blog “When the going gets tough – helping bright kids with simple tools to overcome the fear of imperfection/failing– Learning to learn PART 2” I will guide you step by step through e.g. how to support your bright child to get over their emotional resistance towards their homework, or if you are home educating, getting your child to step outside their comfort zone.

 © Simone de Hoogh 2021

 You might be interested in reading Abigail’s post ‘Beauty of Broken Things’ as it views creativity as an opportunity to learn.